zhedie/SimpleSoftRenderer/README.md

 run
 ```
-# Note: Use '/' in path.
 ./SimpleSoftRenderer  [model_path]
 ```

 ## Shortcomings
 - Not fully tested
 - "Real-time" rendering is laggy(Implementation may be too complicated)(Compiling in Release mode can solve this problem to a certain extent)
-- Only support .obj model with .mtl file and only read ka/kd/ks/Map_Kd/Map_Bump/Map_Ks item in .mtl file
+- Only support .obj model with .mtl file and only read ka/kd/ks/Ns/Map_Kd/Map_Bump/Map_Ks item in .mtl file

 ## Reference
 - [LearnOpenGL](https://github.com/JoeyDeVries/LearnOpenGL)